anilkulkarni87/PySparkMate/README.rst

-paThis package is a helpful companion for working with PySpark, providing useful tools and resources
+This package is a helpful companion for working with PySpark, providing useful tools and resources

 * Free software: MIT license